 New Mexico is one state that has more than its fair share of creepy locations!
-There is something about New Mexico – perhaps that comes from its Native American roots.
-Whatever the reason, hidden among the mountains and the deserts there are various buildings each with their own spooky tales to tell.
+Whatever the reason, hidden among the mountains and the deserts there are various haunted locations each with their own spooky tales to tell.

 Many people are put off of the Shaffer Hotel in Mountainair because of the swastikas carved into the facade.
 However, it is important to remember that the symbol is 3000 years old and this building was constructed long before World War II when it came to symbolize such horror and atrocity.
 If anything should put guests off spending the night it is not the swastikas, but rather the fact that this is one of the most haunted places in New Mexico.
 The Shaffer Hotel is so haunted that it has actually hosted paranormal conferences in the past!
 Guests often report seeing flashing lights and strange shapes and shadows flitting around inside!

 One of the most haunted places in New Mexico is also one of the strangest.
 Urraca Mesa is found on the Philmont Scout Ranch – a property near Angel Fire that is owned by the Boy Scouts of America.
 However, the legend that is linked to this location is much more than a campfire ghost story!
 The land was originally occupied by Native American tribes who believed that Urraca Mesa is actually a gateway to the demon realm, or to put it in more simple terms – the mouth of Hell!